 Nominations should include examples and details to support the nomination.
 These details might illustrate:

-- The faculty member's success in generating enthusiasm, insight and thought in classrooms, studios and laboratories
+- Success in generating enthusiasm, insight, and thought in classrooms, studios, and laboratories

 |2012||Alisa Rosenthal||Political Science|

 |2005||Robert Gardner||Theatre and Dance|